Surveillance of healthcare institutions

 In addition, Swissmedic is responsible for monitoring the vigilance (reporting in connection with serious incidents – see the information under Users & operators) in all healthcare institutions.
 The Cantons are responsible for controlling the maintenance and reprocessing by all other professionals who use medical devices (e.g. medical practices, outpatient clinics, dental clinics).

 The legal basis for this requirement is Art.
-76 of the Medical Devices Ordinance (MedDO).
+76 of the Medical Devices Ordinance (MedDO, SR 812.213) and Art.
+69 of the Ordinance on In Vitro Diagnostic Medical Devices (IvDO, SR 812.219).

-Users in hospitals can contact Swissmedic if they have any questions about the reprocessing of medical devices: firstname.lastname@example.org
+Users in hospitals can contact Swissmedic if they have any questions about medical device maintenance, reprocessing and vigilance: email@example.com

 List of Public Health Departments, Cantonal Pharmacist's Offices, Cantonal Medical Officers or Medicines Inspectorates of the cantons: